-20. Performance Reporting
+23. Performance reports

 Six-monthly reports of indicators measuring results against financial and non-financial performance including the performance indicators referred to in section 98 of the Act 2020.

 - Reports - No reports

 Where Council has reports, it must also provide details of the dates of the reports.
 Where Council has no reports, it must provide a reason.